 Sentinel Hub services are providing long-term analysis in an efficient way.
 We keep EO Browser, our showcase of Sentinel Hub functionality free to use, to make these features available to just about anyone.
 Some of the most exciting new EO Browser features are collected in our Medium blog posts from March 2020, July 2020, August 2021, February 2022 and August 2022.

 Satelite imagery in EO Browser can be visualized based on user's desired configuration.
 There are already several visualizations with legends and descriptions prepared for you, such as true color, false color, NDVI, EVI, etc.

-To make your own visualizations, visit our custom scripts documentation.
+To make your own visualizations, visit our custom scripts documentation to get started.

 You can then preview the time-lapse in the right part of the window.
 Note that the cloud coverage condition is applied on the full scene level (e.g. 100km x 100km), so there might still be some frames with too many clouds.
 Just uncheck anomalous frames on the left.
 Note also that timelapse functionality supports only 300 images at once, so if you need a longer time-frame, select for example a monthly data option.